cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/community/install_and_configure/image.md

    1. Configure the instance resources according to the [prerequisites]({{< relref "cloudify_manager/premium/aio/capacity_and_planning.md" >}}).
    1. Launch the instance.
    1. To verify that the {{< param cfy_manager_name >}} is installed after the instance is created and running, go to the {{< param cfy_console_name >}} at `http://<public_ip>`.
 Use this IP address as the manager IP address
-   1. Default username and password are _admin/admin_
+   1. The default username and password are _admin/admin_

 1. To use {{< param cfy_manager_name >}} from the terminal using the [{{< param cfy_cli_name >}}]({{< relref "cloudify_manager/cloudify_cli/" >}}), run the following command with your instance details.